AlgoMaster Logo

 Code

 The brute force re-scans elements from scratch for every starting index.
-But if the subarray [i..j] has sum >= target, then when we move to i + 1, the right boundary can only stay the same or move right.
-Can we avoid resetting the right pointer?
+When the subarray [i..j] already meets the target, moving the start to i + 1 can only require a right boundary that stays the same or moves further right, never one that moves left.
+The next approach exploits this to avoid resetting the right pointer.

 Approach 2: Sliding Window